guiperry/Agentic-Engine/docs/full_implementation_plan.md

 **Requirements**:
 - Create RESTful API layer
-- Refactor InferenceService for agent-based architecture
+- Refactor InferenceService for agent-based architecture using ADK integration

 **Implementation Steps**:
 1. Implement a new HTTP server in Golang using standard library or Gin